HAVE A QUESTION ABOUT NATURAL GAS?

 *ATCO will offer to connect a premises to the gas distribution system in accordance with its Distribution License: https://bit.ly/3ndqz5a There will be no cost for ATCO to connect residential premises located within ATCO’s licence area, which require 20 metres or less of service pipe and where the gas main is so located that it is practicable in accordance with good industry practice to connect the relevant premises to the main.
 Contact ATCO for more information.
 Additional costs for new connections may be charged by the relevant retailer.

 Where can I purchase new natural gas appliances?

 The majority of appliance retailers in Western Australia sell natural gas appliances.
 When you are buying a new natural gas appliance make sure it has the Australian Gas Association sticker on it.
-This sticker means the product has been approved by the Australia Gas Association.
+This sticker means the product complies with the relevant standards.

 Where should my meter be located on my property?